FIOpwK/Perl-Scripts/README.md

 --A The Nameral isn't Roman.
 Have you tried RomanNameral 2?

 -Q This game is stupid, why did you make it?
---A Creativiy and code will always make sense.
+--A Creativity and code will always make sense.
 See other projects: @ <a href="google.com">Google</a>

 -Q I really like this idea, can I use it to teach children?
 --A Yes.
 They can learn addition, multiplication and how to read Roman Numerals.